iotexproject/iotex-desktop-wallet/README.md

 OneFx is a full-stack framework for building web apps.
 Here are the features you'll find in Onefx.js:

 *   server side rendering and universal rendering with react and redux
-*   ES2017, JSX, flowtype support out of the box
+*   ES2017, JSX, TypeScript support out of the box
 *   server-side development via Koa.js

 ### Create a project